Joana311/web-scraping/notes.md

 ## In Progress

+    [-] finish the moving off of Mui to Tailwind

     [x] add muscle heat map inside of daily summary

         [ ] make it dynamic based on the muscles of selected exercises using RPE to determine the color of differnet muscles on the heatmap.

     [-] setup middleware for pulling user data from the db to use id as a context for requests.
-        * currently doing it inside trpc's createContext instead of using the middleware option *
+        * currently doing it inside trpc's createContext instead of using the middleware option, might wait for trpc v10 to do any big trpc refactors *

 ## Done Recently

+    [x] ability to delete an exercise from current workout

+    [x] allow for only 1 Exercise card to be expanded at a time.

+    [x] workout report exercises cards are not displaying correctly.
+Minor visual bug.

+    [x] hydration problems (server not matching client) when rendering userexercisecard
+        - just had to wrap the icon in a table cell <td> to fix it

     [x] ability to modify current UserExercises fields (sets, reps, weight).

         [x] use optimistic updates to update the set data whenever a set or new exercise is added